olamideakintayo/TodoAppFrontEnd/README.md

-# TaskFlow - Modern Todo Application
+# Tasking - Todo Application

 A full-featured todo application with reminders, built with Next.js and integrated with a Spring Boot backend.